 What inspired you to start taking photographs?

-Your images often feature both people and nature.
+You often combine people and nature in your art.
 What would be your dream location to shoot in?

 What advice, in relation to photography, would you give your younger self?

 Do not doubt yourself, do not be afraid to put yourself out there, find and work with other artists and advertize.
 If you have a concept, no matter how silly other people might think it is, just do it.
 Don’t be afraid of your ideas, don’t be afraid of yourself.

 What do you do when you feel insecure about your artistic skills?

 When I am feeling insecure, I usually watch youtube videos from my favorite photographers, or I look at my favorite photographs.
 I try to pump myself up, and by looking at the art I admire it revamps my passion and drives me to better myself and execute my ideas better next time.

 Where do you wish to be, art-wise, in 10 years?